What do you know about New Zealand's history, and do you think you could compete with your child?

-This has meant there was variation in how it was taught, leaving much to chance what students learn.
+This has meant there was variation in how it's taught, leaving much to chance what students learn.

 These history lessons are expected to include the arrival of Māori, early colonisation, the Treaty of Waitangi, immigration to New Zealand, and the evolving identity of the country.
 New Zealand's involvement in the Pacific will also be covered.

-The Herald has put together another small quiz to see just how much our readers know about our nation's history:
+The Herald has put together a small quiz to see just how much our readers know about our nation's history: